Skip to main content

 A print composition consisting of a black scribbled background overlaid by a disc with color patches and three holes.
 To the left is a purple fabric-like object overlapped and overlapping cylindrical columnar shapes.

-Bene come il sale, Frank Stella, 1989, etching, aquatint, and relief print on handmade paper, Telfair Museum of Art, Savannah, Georgia, © 2024 Frank Stella / Artists Rights Society (ARS), New York.
+Bene come il sale, Frank Stella, 1989, etching, aquatint, and relief print on handmade paper, Telfair Museum of Art, Savannah, Georgia, © 2026 The Estate of Frank Stella / Artists Rights Society (ARS), New York.

 Bene come il sale